Share

 If you notice unusual vaginal discharge, consulting with a healthcare provider can help determine the cause and appropriate treatment options.

 While laboratory testing is often required for a reliable diagnosis, some sexual health services allow you to connect with licensed providers online to discuss symptoms and possible treatment options.
 You can explore online care options and, if appropriate, receive provider-reviewed treatment with pharmacy pickup or discreet home delivery.
+You can also order an at-home STD test through Everlywell to screen for multiple common infections from the privacy of home.

 - Professional, C. C. medical. (n.d.-a).
 Cervical mucus: Chart, stages, tracking & fertility.
 Cleveland Clinic. https://my.clevelandclinic.org/health/body/21957-cervical-mucus

 - NHS.
-Vaginal Discharge in Pregnancy. https://www.nhs.uk/pregnancy/related-conditions/common-symptoms/vaginal-discharge/.
-Accessed October 24, 2023.
+Vaginal discharge in pregnancy. https://www.nhs.uk/pregnancy/related-conditions/common-symptoms/vaginal-discharge/.
+Accessed June 1, 2026.

 - France M;Alizadeh M;Brown S;Ma B;Ravel J; (n.d.).
 Towards a deeper understanding of the vaginal microbiota.
-Nature microbiology.
+Nature Microbiology.

 - Mayo Foundation for Medical Education and Research.
 (2023c, April 25).
 Vaginal discharge causes.
 Mayo Clinic. https://www.mayoclinic.org/symptoms/vaginal-discharge/basics/causes/sym-20050825